- Instructions for Form 4626 - Introductory Material

 Line 11b.

-Enter the U.S. shareholder corporation's pro-rata share (determined under rules similar to the rules under section 951(a)(2)) of adjusted net income or loss of a CFC.
+If the corporation is a U.S. shareholder of one or more CFCs, enter the U.S. shareholder corporation's pro-rata share (determined under rules similar to the rules under section 951(a)(2)) of the adjusted net income or loss of its CFCs for the first, second, and third preceding years from Form 4626 Schedule A, column (i), line 31.
 If the pro-rata share of adjusted net income or loss of the CFCs is negative, enter zero.
+See Schedule A.

 Lines 11c and 11d.